kragen/derctuo/markdown/sentential-database.md

     <b>It</b> is made of <b>unobtainium</b>, or
     <span style="color: #666">It</span> is made of
     <span style="color: #666">unobtainium</span> instead.
-   (Note that if you're viewing
+   (Note that if you’re viewing
     this on GitLab some of the formatting in this paragraph gets mangled by their buggy Markdown parser.)

 - Alternative syntax for deduction.
-The line of dashes echoes the sequent calculus but it's kind of heavyweight, and how many dashes do you use, anyway?
+The line of dashes echoes the sequent calculus but it’s kind of heavyweight, and how many dashes do you use, anyway?
 Does it matter?
-And then there's the question of how far its scope extends (above, to the first blank line).
+And then there’s the question of how far its scope extends (above, to the first blank line).
 And should the premises come before the conclusion, as above, or after it?
 Here is the original and some strawman alternatives: